 I wear gloves whenever possible when working with solvents or vehicle related lubes…that stuff’ll get absorbed into your body and can cause some nasty results to your organs over time. (admittedly sometimes ya just can’t use gloves cuz they’ll just get in the way…even the thin nitrile ones.
 But when I go to clean my hands I start with something benign and work my way up to the potent solvents, but only if I have to)

-Khatkhattu Premium Member 11 months ago
+Khatkhattu Premium Member over 1 year ago

 We used to get road tar on our bare feet from the chip and seal roads in our neighborhood.
 Hot sun would generate small pools of tar that were just irresistible to us kids, especially when there were bubbles in it that begged to be popped.
 Dad worked as a metallurgist and had access to chemicals, so he used ether to get the tar off but had to use it outdoors, so we didn’t get high from the vapors.